paniraman/pizza-task/README.md

-"To install  the dependency package.json to run the application"
+"To install  the dependency package.json files to run the application"